 Canadians are unaware of the number of times their health information is disclosed to third parties without their consent.
-In the 1980 Royal Commission Report on the Confidentiality of Health Information, Justice Horace Krever documented hundreds of cases of unauthorized access to health files maintained by hospitals and the Ontario Health Insurance Plan.
-This general lack of awareness was a concern for Ontario's Minister of Health 17 years later when he wrote that "people seem genuinely unaware of how easily their health information is
+In the 1980 Royal Commission Report on the Confidentiality of Health Information, Justice Horace Krever documented hundreds of cases of unauthorized access to health files maintained by hospitals and the Ontario Health Insurance Plan.7 This general lack of awareness was a concern for Ontario's Minister of Health 17 years later when he wrote that "people seem genuinely unaware of how easily their health information is relayed from some sources without their knowledge or consent and how limited the remedies are."8

-Canadians are unaware of the number of times their health information is disclosed to third parties without their consent. relayed from some sources without their knowledge or consent and how limited the remedies are."
-Surveys conducted in Canada reveal that the general public is
+Canadians are unaware of the number of times their health information is disclosed to third parties without their consent.

 Surveys conducted in Canada reveal that the general public is concerned that the privacy of their health information is not adequately safeguarded.
 According to one Gallup survey, 84 percent of respondents expressed concern that there are insufficient protections to ensure that health information is not disclosed without their consent.
-Similar findings appeared in a mid-1990s survey that found that 76 percent of Canadians believe that their privacy is not adequately protected.
-It was reported in this latter survey that almost one in five Canadians have experienced what they consider to be improper disclosure of their personal medical information.
+Similar findings appeared in a mid-1990s survey that found that 76 percent of Canadians believe that their privacy is not adequately protected.10 It was reported in this latter survey that almost one in five Canadians have experienced what they consider to be improper disclosure of their personal medical information.11